About Website Accessibility

 The use of underlining is a visual element available only to visual users and should be used sparingly.
 Please note the possible limitations you can encounter when using underlined text.

-• Avoid using underlining to draw attention
+• Avoid using underlining to draw attention as visual users can mistake the text for a hyperlink.

 • Do NOT underline text to draw attention